 A boycott might seem a bit paradoxical: If the case for automatic filing is that it's easier than doing your own taxes, isn't TurboTax also easier than doing your own taxes?
 And, sure, it is.
 But it costs money, and you should get that convenience for free.
 In the meantime, doing your own taxes is a hassle, but not so huge of a hassle to not be worth it as a way to punish Intuit and push for a better system.

 Moreover, that better system will help people who aren't even filing taxes now, by making more of them aware of refundable credits.
 Even if a boycott isn't in your own immediate self-interest, it's worth doing to help them.

 After years of using the paid version of TurboTax, I did my own taxes using Free File Fillable Forms for the first time in 2016.
 Yes, it was a bit annoying.
 But even though I itemize my deductions it only took a couple of hours, not much longer than TurboTax would.
-My 2017 tax situation was more complicated, as I moved between states and started renting out my old condo, so I hired a great accountant who doesn’t lobby the federal government to make taxes worse.
+My 2017 and 2018 tax situations were more complicated, as I moved between states and started renting out my old condo, so I hired a great accountant who doesn’t lobby the federal government to make taxes worse.
 It's absolutely worth it.

 If you have yet to file, don't pay TurboTax a cent.
 If enough of us get on board, we might finally get to enjoy the return-free world we deserve.